Overview

 Side Effects

-When applied to the skin: There isn't enough reliable information to know if lemon verbena is safe when applied to the skin.
-Contact with lemon verbena may cause red, itchy skinrash in some people.
+When applied to the skin: There isn't enough reliable information to know if lemon verbena is safe.
+Some people might experience an itchy rash.

 Special Precautions and Warnings